-“I know what it’s like to feel desperately sad.
 It felt like everyone else had a normal life and I’d been dealt a bad hand.
 I saw therapists, I read books.
-I felt truly desperately sorry for myself.
-And for a long time I thought it was my situation causing my unhappiness.
+I felt sorry for myself.
+And for a long time I thought I was unhappy because I was sick.

 Since then I’ve been helping people apply these insights to their life.